MinhHungPhan/terraform-bootcamp/03-terraform-docker/03-state-management/05-terraform-refresh-and-state-rm/README.md

 ---

-By using `terraform plan -refresh-only`, we update the Terraform state file without modifying the actual infrastructure.
-This approach is more reliable and recommended by HashiCorp.

 ### Resource Changes and Refresh Behavior

 It's important to note that certain changes, like the length of a random string, might require a new resource creation.
 Running `terraform refresh` in these cases won't make a visible change.